rebroad/breezy-desktop/adapt_breezy_desktop_for_xfce4_with_3d_rendering.plan.md

     dependencies:
       - research_3d_rendering
   - id: implement_virtual_display_creation
-    content: "Implement virtual display creation for XFCE4 by extending the Xorg modesetting driver with a virtual XR connector (seen by XRandR as a normal monitor) backed by off-screen surfaces, with no XRandR/dummy-driver hack"
+    content: Implement virtual display creation for XFCE4 by extending the Xorg modesetting driver with a virtual XR connector (seen by XRandR as a normal monitor) backed by off-screen surfaces, with no XRandR/dummy-driver hack
     status: pending
     dependencies:
       - create_xfce4_backend_structure
   - id: design_xorg_virtual_connector
-    content: "Research Xorg modesetting driver (hw/xfree86/drivers/modesetting) and Mutter's monitor stack to design a virtual XR connector that appears as an XRandR output but can be driven by Breezy's 3D renderer and, in AR mode, hides the physical XReal glasses connector from the 2D desktop map"
+    content: Research Xorg modesetting driver (hw/xfree86/drivers/modesetting) and Mutter's monitor stack to design a virtual XR connector that appears as an XRandR output but can be driven by Breezy's 3D renderer and, in AR mode, hides the physical XReal glasses connector from the 2D desktop map
     status: pending
     dependencies:
       - design_xfce_virtual_display_api